kotor-speedruns/kotor-speedruns.github.io/README.md

 # KotOR Speedrun Guides

-Welcome to the KotOR Speedrunning Guides landing page!
+Welcome to the KotOR Speedrunning Guides!
 This is your source for all speedrun guides for the entire Knights of the Old Republic series.
-We have guides for every speedrun categories, as well as individual guides for specific glitches and even some more random information as well!
+We have guides for every speedrun category, as well as individual guides for specific glitches and even some more random information as well!

 | | Choose a Game | |